Be Wildlife Smart

 - Do NOT run or turn away.

-- Scare the animal by shouting and waving your arms overhead.
+- Scare the animal by waving your arms overhead and yelling ‘go away’.

 - Maintain eye contact and back away slowly.